lfiaschi/udacity-advanced-lane-finding-project/README.md

 The image pipeline is applied in the notebook `Project Submission.ipynb` and the function `process_image` of the class `LaneFitter`

 #### 1. Undistort
-The first step of the lane finding pipeline is undistort the image using the fitted camera parameters.
+The first step of the lane finding pipeline is to undistort the image using the fitted camera parameters.

-To this end the camera paramters (distortion matrix) where saved in a pickled file `calibration.p` and are applied using the function `cv2.undistort`.
+To this end, the camera paramters (distortion matrix) where saved in a pickled file `calibration.p` and are applied using the function `cv2.undistort`.
 The result on a test image is the following: